slamer59/portfolio/README-DOCUMENTATION.md

 # Please read this carefully

 Please note that the source code for this project is being sold for personal and educational purposes only.
 You are not permitted to resell this code.
-For commercial purposes please contact me via email at [codebucks27@gmail.com](mailto:codebucks27@gmail.com).
+For commercial purposes please contact me via email at [Thomas PEDOT27@gmail.com](mailto:Thomas PEDOT27@gmail.com).

 Feel free to modify and customize this template as needed to fit the specific details and requirements of your project.